libretro/LRPS2/README.md

 - Reimplement DEV9, should get a complete bottoms-up reimplementation for Libretro
 - Reimplement USB, shold get a complete bottoms-up reimplementation for Libretro
 - Use more of libretro-common instead of relying on Common/ code
+- Reduce some of the threading overhead right now - there might be some threads being spun that are unneeded with no workloads or outright fake threads.
+- Maybe reimplement how MTGS works.